swiftlang/swift-evolution/proposals/optional-iteration.md

 }
 ```

-Loops are a common statement in almost every codebase.
-Similarly, a possibility to optionally iterate over a sequence (that is, iterate if there is a value, otherwise skip) is self-explanatory.
-However, Swift currently doesn't offer a pattern for expressing this directly: optional sequences are illegal as a `for-in` loop attribute.
+Loops too are a common statement in almost every codebase.
+Similarly, the possibility to optionally iterate over a sequence (that is, iterate if there is a value, otherwise skip) is self-explanatory.
+However, Swift currently doesn't offer a mechanism for expressing this directly: optional sequences are illegal as a `for-in` loop attribute.
 For a safe option, this makes us resort to optional binding:

 ```swift
 if let sequence = optionalSequence {